KingTingTheGreat/ImageToLego/README.md

 ## Usage

-Visit [this website](image-to-lego.vercel.app) and submit any image you'd like to convert.
+Visit [this website](image-to-lego.vercel.app) and submit an image you'd like to convert.
 The website will then show you a LEGO mosaic of your image and you can download the spreadsheet of parts if you'd like to build it in real life!